Leen15/emq-docker/README.md

+### N.B.
+This is a fork of emq-docker repo where I added curl package and a new env RESOLVE_RANCHER_IP that (if set) allow to read the local ip of the container from rancher.

 # EMQ Docker

 *EMQ* (Erlang MQTT Broker) is a distributed, massively scalable, highly extensible MQTT message broker written in Erlang/OTP.